tjluoma/office2011/README.md

 A shell script to (download, if necessary) and install Office:Mac 2011 and any known updates without any user intervention.

+## Important Note (30 June 2015):

+According to [HeiDoc.net][1], Microsoft has taken the core file `X18-08827.dmg` off all of the previous download servers.
+It is not known whether a new official source will be able to be found.

+(A cynical interpretation might be that Microsoft is preparing for Office 2016 and making it harder to re-download Office 2011 will probably encourage people to move to 2016.)

 ## Intended Usage